It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

 Since the perennial plant is also a member of the Amaryllis family or Amaryllidaceae, it is closely related to chives, leeks, and onions.

 In addition, garlic grows underground in the form of a bulb.
 Although the garlic plant is native to Central Asia, it also grows wild in southern European countries.

-Due to its intense aromatic flavor, the plant is present in virtually every cuisine in the world.
+Due to its intense aromatic flavor, the plant is present in virtually every cuisine worldwide.

-Due to active sulfur compounds, raw garlic has a spicy taste that indicates its tremendous health benefits.
+Due to active sulfur compounds, raw garlic has a spicy taste, indicating tremendous health benefits.